IMSY-DKFZ/prevalence-shifts/README.md

  - install the font (the details of this step depend on your OS)

 ## mml-free reproducibility

+`mml` was primarily used to handle the imaging datasets, run the model training and produce the prediction logits for this project.
+All analysis on top can be done without `mml`, which we explain here:

  - create a virtualenv with conda and install python 3.10, install the requirements